Standard score: Comparison of scores measured on different scales: ACT and SAT

 Because student A has a higher z-score than student B, student A performed better compared to other test-takers than did student B.

 Percentage of observations below a z-score

 Continuing the example of ACT and SAT scores, if it can be further assumed that both ACT and SAT scores are normally distributed (which is approximately correct), then the z-scores may be used to calculate the percentage of test-takers who received lower scores than students A and B.

 Cluster analysis and multidimensional scaling

 "For some multivariate techniques such as multidimensional scaling and cluster analysis, the concept of distance between the units in the data is often of considerable interest and importance… When the variables in a multivariate data set are on different scales, it makes more sense to calculate the distances after some form of standardization."

-Principal components analysis
+Principal Component Analysis

 In principal components analysis, "Variables measured on different scales or on a common scale with widely differing ranges are often standardized."